The Ramsey number of generalized loose paths in uniform Hypergrpahs: Proof of Theorem

 We are now ready to prove Theorem \ref{t:2}.

 {\bf Proof of Theorem \ref{t:2}:} We prove the theorem by induction on $n$.
-For the base case, let $c$ be a 2-coloring of edges in $K_{5s+1}^{2s}$.
+For the base case, let $c$ be a red-blue coloring of edges in $K_{5s+1}^{2s}$.
 As $5s+1 \geq R(\p_4,\p_3)$ by Theorem \ref{t:1}, either we have a red $\p_4$ or we have a blue $\p_3$.
-There is nothing to show in the previous case.
+There is nothing to show for the former case.
 Thus we assume $A_1,A_2,A_3,A_4$ is a maximum blue path.
 If there is a red edge with vertices from $\cup_{i=1}^4 A_i$, then we have a red $\p_4$ by Lemma \ref{l:lm9} with colors swapped.
-Otherwise, we switch colors in Lemma \ref{l:lm11} and it gives us a red $\p_4$.
+Otherwise, we switch colors in Lemma \ref{l:lm11} to get a red $\p_4$.